muilenheinz/winner_reloaded/README.md

 # winner_reloaded

+## prepareData.py
+load data from csv files and add information on candidate values like the weather or holidays to them

-order of the np array:
+order of the appended data in the np array:
-- (timestamp)
-- measurement
+- (values from the csv files)
 - time
 - dayOfWeek
 - isWeekend